Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 them later in a presentation based on user/operator preferences signalled in the manifest (e.g. mpd, m3u8).
-Contrary, to multiplexed content, with late binding, the combination of media tracks is decided at playout.
+Contrary, to multiplexed content, with late binding, the combination of media tracks is decided at playout/streaming.
+For example, different manifests could reference the same CMAF tracks, but describe a different composition of media contents.

 Note that it is important, as defined in MPEG CMAF, that different CMAF Tracks have the same starting time sharing an implicit timeline.
-A stream becoming available late or from a different source needs to be synchronized and time aligned with other streams ingested avoiding miss alignment and other issues.
+A stream becoming available from a different source needs to be synchronized and time aligned with other streams ingested.

 Diagram 6: [=CMAF Track=] synchronization: